hoels/regex/README.md

 # RegEx Wrapper
 This is a wrapper around regular expressions for PHP 7.4 and 8.0.

-Regular expressions in PHP are a common point of failure, and working with match groups in particular can be a major headache.
-Inspired by the functionality Kotlin offers with its `Regex` calls, I decided to start implementing a similar functionality for PHP.
+Regular expressions in PHP are a common point of failure and working with match groups in particular can be a major headache.
+Inspired by the functionality Kotlin offers with its `Regex` class, I decided to start implementing a similar functionality for PHP.
 Hoping that one day the PHP team will improve the `preg_*` functions, this library provides a very simple wrapper for regular expressions in PHP.